Troubleshooting errors Spark errors - Amazon Glue

 • If both are false and your updateBehavior is not set to UPDATE_IN_DATABASE, then your DynamicFrame schema needs to be identical or contain a subset of the columns seen in the Data Catalog table schema.

-For more information on updating partitions, see Creating tables, updating the schema, and adding new partitions in the Data Catalog from Amazon Glue ETL jobs.
+For more information on updating partitions, see Updating the schema, and adding new partitions in the Data Catalog using Amazon Glue ETL jobs.

 Error: Job bookmark update failed due to version mismatch